Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-1/coding-fundamentals.md

 ---
 title: Coding Fundamentals
-description: Learn how to code on Roblox for free with these tutorials.
-Build projects, code games, and learn computer science with Luau.
+description: Teaches the basics of coding with Lua.
 next: /tutorials/fundamentals/coding-1/landing
 ---

 ### Series Description

-Start coding on Roblox with this free, easy-to-follow series covering the fundamentals of how to use the programming language Lua.
+Start coding on Roblox with this easy-to-follow series covering the fundamentals of how to use the programming language Lua.
 These courses are perfect for those new to coding or just starting with Lua.
-Each course is centered around a foundational computer science principle and features individual lessons with step-by-step tutorials you can use to create your own experiences on Roblox.
+Each course centers around a foundational computer science principle, and features individual lessons with step-by-step tutorials you can use to create your own experiences on Roblox.

 Before beginning this course, the reader should have basic knowledge of Roblox Studio, as demonstrated in [Introduction to Studio](../../first-experience/index.md).

 ### Series Contents

-Each series contains a set of at least four different lessons.

 <table>
 <thead>